kinnison/linkdoku/components/ts-cs-header.md

 # Licence terms for contributions

 Any content that is contributed to Linkdoku remains the property of the originator of the content.
-Unless they do so directly, this means that the author of puzzles remain the copyright holder, and ideas stated in comments belong to the person who made the comment.
+This means that the author of puzzles, comments, or other content, retain the copyright over that content.

 ## Accessing content